 It’s no secret that a bowl of steaming hot, comforting soup on a cold day is the best.
-This rustic Italian tortellini soup is filled with crumbled sausage, kale and a touch of cream.
+This Italian sausage tortellini soup is filled with crumbled sausage, kale and a touch of cream.
 The base is made with both chicken broth and cream so it’s just the right amount of creaminess.

 My husband and I love making tortellini soup on a Sunday night as an easy, one-pot dinner to have throughout the following week!
 Infused with Italian herbs and a pinch of fennel, this soup has an Italian flare that’s really yummy.
 It’s so yummy, in fact, that the hubby requests this soup almost weekly in the winter.
 I swear he’s going to turn into a TORTELLINI!

-Ingredients for Sausage Tortellini Soup
+Why You’ll Love This Sausage Tortellini Soup

 - Tomato paste – gives your soup a beautiful blush pink color and enhances the flavor of the broth